techidaily/site-facebook/source/_posts/an-insiders-guide-to-decoding-fb-symbol-meanings.md

 ## Facebook Navigation Symbols

  There are more key symbols on Facebook, including the icons that appear at the top and side of your web page.
 The smartphone version is more compact, but it features the same options.
-So, explore and[try Facebook mobile settings](https://www.makeuseof.com/facebook-app-settings-worth-trying/) , too.
+So, explore and [try Facebook mobile settings](https://www.makeuseof.com/facebook-app-settings-worth-trying/) , too.

 ### Facebook Menu Icons